 They get spoilt quickly; hence you should store them in the fridge to keep them fresh.

 Satsuma is a Japanese-type orange identified with its easiness to peel, unique sweetness, seedless, and a light, refreshing flavor.
 They are fantastic for juicing, though you’ll need to buy a big batch to make enough drinks.
-Go for this if you are ready to spend the extra cash, they are more expensive due to its uniqueness.
+Go for this if you are ready to spend the extra cash, they are more expensive due to their uniqueness.
 Their time to blossom well is November till February.

 5. Blood orange